TwoBitMachines/Safire2DCameraDocs/source/modules/follow.rst

      - The camera will smooth towards the target.
        A value of zero halts the camera.
 A value of one instantly moves the camera to the target’s position.

+   * - Return Smooth
+     - The smoothing effect applied to the camera as it returns to the player from using another module.

    * - Offset
      - Offset the target’s follow position in the x or y axis.